10 essential books to help you launch your own creative business

 2. Starting Up on Your Own: How to Succeed as an Independent Consultant or Freelance – Mike Johnson

 Are you thinking of starting up on your own and working for yourself?
 Do you need to know the nuts and bolts of setting up, marketing yourself, prospecting for new business and keeping things running on a day-to-day basis?
-Have you already made the leap and want to get more work, new clients, higher fees?
+Have you already leapt and want to get more work, new clients, higher fees?
 This practical, no-nonsense book pulls no punches and gives you all the guidance you need to set yourself up, plus all the know-how you need to survive, prosper and expand once you’re up and running.

 3. Brilliant Freelancer: Discover the Power of Your Own Success – Leif Kendall